 Individual students can participate in activities that are not formally accredited.
 Examples of this type of learning include:

 - creating media productions (e.g. films, websites) outside school

 - performing in sport at an elite level or officiating at sporting events

 - taking a leadership role in community groups

 - taking a leadership role in the workplace

 - taking responsibility for the care of an older adult or person with a disability

 Students need to submit an application form and attend an interview at their school to have their self-directed community learning recognised as part of their SACE.

 Each student will be assessed against the two assessment criteria: knowledge and application, and reflection and critical thinking.
-The following performance checklists and record of evidence will be used:
+The following documents are used to support teachers and students through the process.

 If insufficient evidence is provided, students are given the opportunity to provide more evidence at a later date.Back to top